PANEL ATTORNEY QUALIFICATIONS

 client.
 It contains some basic information regarding the appellate

-process and it provides the name of the staff attorney who
+process and it provides the name of the staff attorney assigned to the case.

-The staff attorney prepares the case for a meeting which is
+The staff attorney prepares the case for a meeting held approximately every two weeks.
+The executive director and all staff attorneys attend.
+The staff

 attorney who has recently handled a similar issue or who has